 How do I advance in my social work career?

 Though a bachelor’s degree is the requirement for most direct-services social workers, earning a master’s degree will help considerably if you want to move up the ladder and become a clinical social worker.

 Another way to improve your job outlook is to become licensed.
-Licensure varies by state, but all states require some type of certification or licensure, and all states require clinical social workers to be licensed.
+Licensing varies by state, but all states require some type of certification, and all states require clinical social workers to be licensed.